 ENVR 200A: Environmental Art & Architecture (4) This course focuses on a range of issues addressing art, architecture and their relationship to a sustainable environment.
 Through an analysis of critical theory, students will gain an understanding of the language and critical issues of art, architecture and their impact upon the environment.
 Through a hands-on approach, students will apply these concepts to make ceramic artwork in the SJU Pottery studio.
+By using al native materials, designing through a programmatic structure of indigenous systems, in a sustainable framework the student will parallel architectural and design schematics presented in theory and research to an applied reality.
 Students will critically analyze readings, discuss examples of art and architecture and meet with artists in order to expand their understanding of the relationship between art, architecture and the environment.

-ENVR 215: Sustainability Workshop (2) Colloquium focusing on current environmental issues, intended for students new to the major or minor.
-Must be taken concurrently with two other courses approved for the major.
-Includes service learning and field study components.
+ENVR 215: Sustainability Workshop (2) Colloquium focusing on current environmental issues in application, intended for students new to the major or minor.
+Course may be repeated for credit when topics vary with approval of the Department Chair.

 ENVR 225: Food, Gender, Globalization, and the Environment (4) This course will examine the environmental, economical, and social equity issues of food production, processing, distribution, consumption, and disposal.
 We explore the journey of food from the field to our table.
-To map successfully this journey we analyze women’s and men’s roles, historically and currently, in food production: determine global food supply and hunger trends: compare consumption patterns among countries: investigate the environmental impact of agricultural methods of food production: examine different approaches to food sustainability and environmental sustainability; and delve into the politics of food.
+To map successfully this journey we analyze women’s and men’s roles, historically and currently, in food production; examine different approaches to food sustainability and environmental sustainability; and delve into politics of food regulation.